SCANL/scanl_tagger/README.md

 ## Getting Started with Docker

-To run SCNL tagger in a Docker container you can clone the repository and pull the latest docker impage from `sourceslicer/scalar_tagger:latest`
+To run SCALAR in a Docker container you can clone the repository and pull the latest docker impage from `sourceslicer/scalar_tagger:latest`

-Make sure you have Docker and Docker Compose installed: https://docs.docker.com/engine/install/ https://docs.docker.com/compose/install/
+Make sure you have Docker and Docker Compose installed:

+https://docs.docker.com/engine/install/

+https://docs.docker.com/compose/install/

 ```